New Jersey vacation rental tax guide

-Airbnb, HomeAway, and VRBO have changed the way vacationers travel.
+Airbnb and HomeAway/Vrbo have changed the way vacationers travel.
 More and more guests are choosing to rent private homes rather than book hotels.
-With a bounty of popular destinations including Atlantic City and Jersey Shore, the Garden State offers prospective short-term rental hosts the opportunity to bring in extra income and meet new people.
+With a bounty of popular destinations including Atlantic City and the Jersey Shore, the Garden State offers prospective short-term rental hosts the opportunity to bring in extra income and meet new people.

 But new income opportunities bring new tax implications.
-Like hotel, motel, and B&B stays, short-term rentals in New Jersey are subject to tax.
-Tax authorities expect short-term vacation rental hosts to collect short-term rental taxes from their guests and remit them to the proper authorities.
+Like hotel and B&B stays, short-term rentals in New Jersey are subject to tax.
+Tax authorities require short-term vacation rental hosts to collect applicable short-term rental taxes from their guests and remit them to the proper authorities.

-If you are renting out a room, apartment, house, or other dwelling for fewer than 90 days at a time and accepting direct payment from guests, you’re likely responsible for collecting, filing, and remitting short-term rental taxes to New Jersey authorities.
-You may be the property owner, a renter subletting a room, a third-party property management firm, or other party.
+If you rent out a room, apartment, house, or other dwelling for fewer than 90 days at a time, you may be responsible for collecting, filing, and remitting short-term rental taxes to New Jersey authorities.

 Location is key to compliance

-You can use our lodging tax lookup tool to get a rate report specific to your New Jersey address.
-The report includes the estimated total tax rate to collect from guests, number of required registrations, number and frequency of returns per year, number of required registrations, and minimum number of rented days to qualify as a taxable stay.
+Use our lodging tax lookup tool to get a rate report specific to your New Jersey rental’s address.
+The report includes the estimated total tax rate to collect from guests, number of required registrations, number and frequency of returns per year, and minimum number of rented days to qualify as a taxable stay.

 It should be noted that tax rates and the rules governing them change frequently.
 Please consider your tax rate report to be informative rather than authoritative.

-Before you can begin collecting lodging on your short-term rental in New Jersey, you are legally required to register with the New Jersey Department of Revenue at least 15 days before you start business.
-When you register, you will receive instructions on filing your lodging taxes.
+Before you can begin collecting taxes on your short-term rental in New Jersey, you’re legally required to register with the New Jersey Division of Taxation at least 15 days before you start business.
+You can register online, and once you’ve registered, you’ll receive instructions on filing your lodging taxes.

 Do I need to form an LLC?

-In New Jersey, you do not need to form an LLC in order to register with tax authorities.
+In New Jersey, you don't need to form an LLC to register with tax authorities.

 Which taxes apply to New Jersey short-term rentals?

 In New Jersey, a number of different lodging taxes may apply to your short-term rental, depending on your location.
-These can include any of the following taxes listed below.
-It's important to note that exact tax requirements for your short-term rental depend on its exact address.
+These can include:

 What charges are taxable?

-In New Jersey, anything that the host requires the guest to pay in order to use the accommodation is considered part of the rental fee.
-This includes items such as cleaning fees, pet fees, rollaway bed fees, extra person fees, etc., whether they are stated separately or rolled in to the overall price of the accommodation.
-Basically, if it is a non-negotiable, nonrefundable fee that is mandatory in order to use the rental, it is generally taxable.
+In New Jersey, anything that the host requires the guest to pay in order to use the accommodations is considered part of the rental fee.
+This includes items such as cleaning fees, pet fees, rollaway bed fees, extra person fees, etc.

-Fees that are refundable, such as damage deposits, are generally not subject to lodging taxes — even if the host keeps the deposit, because there was no accommodation used.
+Fees that are refundable, such as damage deposits, are generally not subject to lodging taxes, even if the host keeps the deposit.
 The same is true for optional fees.
-For example, if you are charging guests fees for performing optional laundry services that they choose to use, or a fee for arranging dry cleaning for them, these most likely are not subject to lodging taxes.
+For example, if the host charges guests fees for performing optional laundry services that they choose to use, or a fee for arranging dry cleaning for them, these most likely are not subject to lodging taxes.

 Are guests ever exempt from taxes?